Vorticode/solarite/docs/index.md

 In addition to `<input>`,  `<select>` and `<textarea>` can also use the `value` attribute to set their value on render.
 Likewise so can any custom web component that defines a `value` property.

-A shorthand way to do two-way binding is to pass a property path as the value expression.
+A shorthand way to do two-way binding is to pass a property path as an expression to a property's attribute.
 Here with `value=${[this, 'count']}`.
 When a user types in the input, Solarite listens to the `oninput` listener and updates `this.count`.
 Note that we still need a second `oninput` attribute if we want to trigger rendering.

 ```javascript
 import {r} from './dist/Solarite.js';